ZoMiGo/diyBMSv4ESP32/STM32All-In-One-LTO/README.md

-# DIYBMS All-in-one 16S monitoring board
+# DIYBMS All-in-one 16S monitoring board for LTO

 This is the code for the (up to) 16S monitoring board.